0.0 Executive Summary

 1.1 Project Description

-- Enforcing Secure Behavior: Transitioning from an open network to a default-deny model where all traffic requires explicit authorization.
+- Enforcing Secure Behavior: Transitioning from an open network to a default-deny model, where all traffic requires explicit authorization.

 - Improved Visibility: Differentiating between connection timeouts (connectivity/firewall issues) and service failures (configuration issues).